benbodhi/feydar-monorepo/packages/api/README.md

 **Required:**
 - `DATABASE_URL` - PostgreSQL connection string (required)

-- `ALCHEMY_API_KEY` - Alchemy API key for Base mainnet and Ethereum mainnet (required for price data from Uniswap V4 pools)
+**Note:** `ALCHEMY_API_KEY` is no longer required for price data.
+Price data is now fetched from external APIs (Dexscreener, Codex, CoinGecko).
+Alchemy is only needed if you're using the bot service for monitoring blockchain events.

 **Required for Notifications:**
 - `NEYNAR_API_KEY` - Neynar API key for sending Farcaster notifications (required)